Age of Empires 3 Not Working on Windows 10: How to Fix

 To access the Windows Update section, you can simply type “update” in the search box.
 Then go to Windows Update, check for updates and install the available updates.

-Solution 4 – Remove temporary files and folders
+4. Remove temporary files and folders

-2. Select the disk that you want to clean > the tool will them tell you how much space you can free up
+2. Select the disk that you want to clean.

-3. Select “Clean up system files”.
+3. Select Clean up system files.

-Solution 5 – Clean boot your computer
+5. Clean boot your PC

-- Close the Task Manager.
+- Click Disable, and close the Task Manager.

 - Launch the game again and check if the problem persists.

-Solution 6 – Update your game client
+6. Update your game client

 If you use a third-party game client on your Windows 10 computer, update it as well.
 Running outdated game client versions may trigger a variety of issues that will limit your gaming experience.